Search for anything...

 Description

-Capture awe-inspiring photos and 4K 60p videos with the Canon EOS (Body Only).
-This Canon R7 camera’s DIGIC X image processor with 32.5 APS-C CMOS sensor takes your content creation and photography to new heights.
-The Canon EOS R7 is compatible with various lenses including; EF-S, EF, RF, AND THE NEW RF-S MOUNTS (1).
-With the EOS R7 digital camera’s continuous shooting speeds of 15 fps, you can shoot crystal-clear images of cars, sporting events, animals (2), and other moving objects any time, anywhere.
-Built with 5-axis image stabilization with coordinated control (3), this Canon digital camera comes complete with 7 stops of shake correction so every shot remains sharp.
-Plus, keep your videos going for longer than 30 minutes without interruption (4).
-Powering up your camera is hassle-free; it operates with the included Canon LP-E6NH battery pack (compatible with LP-E6N and LP-E6 battery packs).
-Easily charge your Canon video camera with the USB Power Adapter PD-E or keep it powered up for use as a webcam with the AC adapter AC-E6N and DC Coupler DR-E6.
+Capture awe-inspiring photos and 4K 60p videos with the Canon EOS R7 Mirrorless Vlogging Camera.
+This Canon R7 camera's DIGIC X image processor with 32.5-megapixel APS-C CMOS sensor takes your content creation and photography to new heights.
+With the EOS R7 digital camera's continuous shooting speeds of 15 fps and the Dual Pixel CMOS AF technology with up to 651 AF zones, you can shoot crystal-clear images of cars, sporting events, animals, and other moving objects any time, anywhere.
+Built with 5-axis image stabilization with coordinated control, this Canon digital camera comes complete with seven stops of shake correction so every shot remains sharp.
+Plus, you can keep your videos going for longer than 30 minutes without interruption.
 The LED liquid-crystal monitor lets you see your subjects vibrantly with clear view features and an anti-smudge coating.
-At 1.17 lbs, the Canon digital camera fits conveniently into your camera bag so you can take it with you on every adventure.
-Each EOS R7 camera body package includes a strap ER- EOSR7, a battery charger LC-E6, a battery pack LP-E6NH, a battery pack cover, and a shoe cover.
-(1) Optional Mount Adapter EF-EOS R is required when using EF/EF-S lenses with an EOS R series camera.
-(2) Effectiveness varies depending on the subject.
-In some cases, dogs, cats or birds may not be detected, while some animals other than dogs, cats or birds may be detected.
-(3) When using RF lenses that support coordinated control with camera in-body IS.
-Testing performed at a focal length of 150mm using the RF-S18-150mm F3.5-6.3 IS STM lens and the EOS R7 camera.
-(4) Video may stop due to battery level, card capacity, or internal temperature.
+At 1.1 lbs, this compact content creator camera fits conveniently into your camera bag, so you can take it with you on every adventure.
+Each EOS R7 camera body package includes a strap ER-EOSR7, a battery charger LC-E6, a battery pack LP-E6NH, a battery pack cover, and a shoe cover.

 Compatible Mountings: Canon RF